nymtech/dev-portal/src/tutorials/ipfs-service-provider/writing-sp-functions.md

 }
 ```

 All we are doing here is adding the uploaded files information into the `messageContentToSend` object which will then get passed to our websocket.
-Our `user-client` will receive this message as a [SURB](https://nymtech.net/docs/architecture/traffic-flow.html#private-replies-using-surbs) since we are still passing our senderTag into our `message` object.
+Our `user-client` will receive this message as a [SURB](https://nymtech.net/docs/architecture/traffic-flow.html#private-replies-using-surbs) since we are still passing `senderTag` into our `message` object.

 ## Connecting to your Nym Client and Starting the application